Free Consultation

 Theft by Extortion Defense Lawyer in Phoenix, AZ

-At Feldman & Royle, we understand that every extortion case is different and presents a number of circumstances that can help or hinder an individual’s case.
+At Feldman Royle Ahl, we understand that every extortion case is different and presents a number of circumstances that can help or hinder an individual’s case.
 We also understand that theft by extortion is a serious felony that requires careful review of the facts and law.
 As experienced theft by extortion defense lawyers in Phoenix, we have handled many extortion and sexual extortion cases over the years.
 Our criminal defense attorneys near you offer a free and confidential consultation in order to address your questions and outline a defense strategy.

-At Feldman & Royle, we understand that a Theft by Extortion allegation can devastate your reputation, livelihood, and relationships long before a case ever reaches court.
+At Feldman Royle Ahl, we understand that a Theft by Extortion allegation can devastate your reputation, livelihood, and relationships long before a case ever reaches court.
 Our mission is not only to defend you against the charges, but to protect your name, your future, and your freedom.
 With a team composed of former prosecutors and seasoned criminal defense attorneys, we bring both strategic foresight and aggressive advocacy to every stage of your case.

 What Sets Us Apart in Theft by Extortion Defense: